DrDBanner/startstreams/README.md

 > #### Note
 > - The script automatically installs VLC and Streamlink if they are not already present on your system.
+>    - If you want to update those at a later point of time put this into the terminal `brew update && brew upgrade` which updates all programs installed with brew in one batch.
 > - During first run a json file is created.
 It comes prepopulated to you, so it starts with content from the get go.
 Within that file you can customize the streams and channels and put your twitch oauth key.